 The exercise starts by selecting a concrete situation in everyday life that could be classified as a media experience and by explaining this choice.
 In the inventory, step two, the students are asked to define five mediators and to describe the selected course of action from these heterogeneous standpoints.
 The actual mapping follows in a third step where charts or diagrams are created that visualize the relations between the mediators.
 I encourage the students to explore the connections in terms of space, time, and value, but it is not strictly necessary for all three perspectives to be represented.
 Steps four and five are intended to be a critique of the analyzed situation: after contemplating to which urgent demand the media experience is responding, identifying its leitmotif, an alternative response or answer should be given in the form of a counter-map.
 One student of mine chose to look into her habit of watching Tatort, for example, a very popular crime series produced and aired by public service broadcasters in Germany, Austria, and Switzerland.
 She asked herself why she views this TV drama almost every Sunday evening and concluded that she mainly appreciates the sense of community, knowing that millions of other viewers see and hear the same program at the same time.
 Yet if the "sense of community" is the real motive behind this media experience, what alternatives are there to feel in touch with others?
 Does it have to be a community of people with a similar language and cultural background (as in the case of Tatort)?
 Or could it also be a collective assembling more diverse members?

 In conclusion, I will present some sketches, maps, and diagrams created in these mapping courses.
 The first example was made by a student from UCLA's Center for Digital Humanities who mapped the movement of the hose in a hookah session with five people sharing a water pipe, which he described as an opportunity to have easygoing conversation.
 One of his classmates in this course from 2016 constructed a timeline of unboxing an iPhone in an Apple Store, treated like a spiritual rite, and defined two points of no return: the removal of the plastic around the box and of the phone's screen protector.
-The following two maps derive from a class on sound mapping held at the University of Liechtenstein in 2016, where one student charted how his daily activity was influenced by pupils playing in a schoolyard near his office.
+The following two maps derive from a class on sound mapping held at the University of Liechtenstein in 2016, where one student charted how his daily activities were influenced by pupils playing in a schoolyard near his office.
 Another participant in this seminar temporally arranged photos in order to visualize how he was woken every morning by a passing train.

 At the University of Applied Sciences (FH) in Vorarlberg, Austria, a student of media design drew a timeline of preparing espresso on the stove, a procedure that seemed to organize her morning routine into a phase of personal hygiene while the coffee is brewing, and a phase of calm me-time before the workday begins.
 One of her classmates in this course from 2017 had a blood sample taken from a peripheral vein and represented this physical intervention in a series of sketches.
 As she concluded that a need for self-assurance drove this experience, her counter-map shows an examining look in the mirror.
 The next year, 2018, the design students at the FH Vorarlberg created, for instance, a visual discourse analysis of an advertising brochure, a video documentation of selecting a selfie on the phone,